ralatsdc/springbok-static-site/README.md

 `hugo` does not delete generated files, so deleting public/ before running `hugo` is good practice `hugo deploy` to deploy public/ to s3.
-Location of deployment can be modified in config.toml `hugo deploy --target=www` to deploy to second bucket
+Location of deployment can be modified in config.toml `hugo deploy --target=www` to deploy to second bucket `hugo deploy --target=staging` to deploy to staging bucket